-10-106-190 Professional Development

-Research the job market, develop a job search/career portfolio, explore networking, prepare for employment tests and practice for job interviews.
+10-106-190 Professional Development 1 credit Research the job market, develop a job search/career portfolio, explore networking, prepare for employment tests and practice for job interviews.
 The portfolio includes a resume, cover letter, thank you letter, reference sheet, job application form, and work samples.
+Prerequisite: 10-801-195.

-Identification of factors associated with job success: professional image, conflict resolution, business and dining etiquette, sexual harassment, ethics, career goals, and performance appraisal.
+10-106-194 Career Management 1 credit Identification of factors associated with job success: professional image, conflict resolution, business and dining etiquette, sexual harassment, ethics, career goals, and performance appraisal.
 Explore personality types via the Internet.
 Should be taken in last semester of program.

 10-106-195 Internship 1 credit Students complete a 72-hour internship in an office setting supervised by a cooperating employer.
 The office setting is a business, medical, or legal office depending on the student's program.
-Must be taken in last year of program.
+Must be in one of the last 2 semesters before graduation.
+Prerequisite: students must be in their final semester before graduation, having completed all courses in the prior three semesters.

-10-501-153 Body Structure 3 credits A concise introduction to human body structure and function.
+10-501-153 Body Structure A concise introduction to human body structure and function.

 Normal and abnormal states of the body and basic disease processes affecting the body are emphasized.
 Common problems encountered in a variety of health care settings are presented.